- Agricultural Scientist

 Career Path Progression for Agricultural Scientist

-Senior agricultural manager: As a senior agricultural manager, one must take charge of all agricultural activities taking place on the farm or in other locations and be responsible for them.
-A senior agricultural manager also sits with the stakeholders and plans a variety of events to help increase production by sustainable means.
+Agricultural Manager: As an agricultural manager, one must take charge of all agricultural activities taking place on the farm or in other locations and be responsible for them.
+An agricultural manager also sits with the stakeholders and plans a variety of events to help increase production by sustainable means.
 It is also the responsibility of the agricultural manager to provide farmers with an effective supply chain for the required supply of agricultural products.
 They also carry out research work and perform surveys to obtain more knowledge on the subject, which will ultimately lead to improved production.

 Agricultural Technician: A person who pursues a career as an agricultural technician analyses the impact of the environment on crops in order to help improve the overall performance of an activity by performing farm research and experiments, gathering and analysing data, and preparing reports based on their findings.
 In order to help farmers operate their businesses, agricultural technicians are expected to use their knowledge of agricultural technology to find the most cost-effective way to work on their land.
 A career as agricultural technicians includes certain tasks such as providing farmers with advice and information about their agricultural technology firms, choosing crops based on soil quality, studying weed control, helping farmers choose the right animals, performing laboratory tests, and taking field samples.

 - Senior Level Salary 200000